insaneodyssey26/Calculator/README.md

 ## Want to help?

 Found a bug?
 Have a wild idea?
 Open an issue or send a pull request.
 Or just use the app and enjoy not having to do math in your head.

+## What's new in 2.0

+- New look!
+Buttons and colors are way nicer
+- Added a menu for scientific stuff (sin, cos, tan, log, etc.)
+- You can use brackets (parentheses) now
+- History saves even after you close the app
+- Swipe history to delete, and undo if you change your mind
+- Long-press history to copy stuff to clipboard
+- Buttons have cool tap animations
+- Vibration (haptic) feedback everywhere
+- Fixed bugs and made things smoother